Bulbinella rossii: Ecology

 The roots of B. rossii are often eaten by pigs, but the species is avoided by cattle and goats.
 B. rossiis bitter taste also makes it unattractive to sheep.
-On Campbell Island in 1910, M. McKay, a stock inspector who was on the island to inform New Zealand's Ministry of Agriculture regarding the cases of sheep scab on the island, mentioned that B. rossii was so common on the island that it resembled characteristics of an invasive species.
+On Campbell Island in 1910, M. McKay, a stock inspector who was on the island to inform New Zealand's Ministry of Agriculture about the cases of sheep scab on the island, mentioned that B. rossii was so common on the island that it was likened to an invasive species.

 A 2013 research article by the New Zealand Journal of Botany reported on the floral biology and pollination on Campbell Island.
 In it, the researchers observed many of Campbell Island wētā (Notoplectron campbellensis) individuals feeding on the pollen and nectar of B. rossii, with as many as eight individuals on an inflorescence.
 B. rossii was the most frequently visited species from their study.
 Other species noted in their study included: Melangyna novaezelandiae and Scoparia parmifera.
 B. rossii individuals are also known to be visited by hoverflies and other small flies.

 A 2019 study conducted by Polar Research examinined the moths on New Zealand's subantarctic islands.
 Researchers noted that Ichneutica erebia, an endemic moth, was observed to visit the inflorescences of B. rossii and may be an important pollinator for the species.
-I. erebia moths either actively seek out B. rossii or are capable of travelling long distances at night and have more active foraging.
+I. erebia moths either seek B. rossii or are capable of travelling long distances at night and have more active foraging.
 The seeds of B. rossii are dispersed by the wind.